Parental Involvement in Education

 Parental involvement in school is defined as parent reported participation at least once during the school year in attending a general school meeting; attending a scheduled meeting with their child’s teacher; attending a school event; or volunteering in the school or serving on a school committee.

-reduced absenteeism, improved behavior, and restored confidence among parents in their children's academic progress
+Positive results of parental involvement include improved student achievement, reduced absenteeism, improved behavior, and restored confidence among parents in their children's academic progress.

 What Parents can do?